lms21a/SynthAI/readme.md

 # SynthAI Playground
 Inspired by Andrej Karpathy's NanoGPT and MinGPT, Synth Playground is an NLP playground for everyone of all levels to bring their ideas to life.
-In 3 files, one can prepare any dataset from hugging face or utilize a synthetic dataset, pretrain a prebuilt model or their own creation, and inference with the same model.
+In 3 files, one can prepare any dataset from hugging face, pretrain a prebuilt model or their own creation, and inference with the same model.
 Utilizing Lightning, we can further provide control, utilizing their 40+ flags for training.
 And due to the modularity of the code, anyone can pick and choose what they need and want.

 # Features